jjk-code-otter/climate-indicator-manager/README.md

   "paragraphs": [ ... ]
 },
 ```

+The `template` can be either a `front_page` or a `topic_page`.
+The front page is intended to be a clean landing page
+for users.
+More information is provided on topic pages, including e.g. figure captions.

 The `cards` entry is made up of one or more cards and the `paragraphs` entry of one or more paragraphs.